atheinrich/Coalexicon/README.md

 - Press "Convert to Base" to replace all non-base units in the current set of units by their equivalent units and values in the current "Preset."
 - Press "Favorites" to add or remove the current set of units to the Favorites list.
 - Press "Values" to toggle the visibility of numbers in the display window.

+# Known Issues
+-  When creating a new entry in Symbol Manager, proper behavior depends on the order in which actions are taken.
+It is best to write the name and press enter before editing the other cells.
+-  Removing entries from Symbol Manager is only possible by editing the database file, such as database_clx or database_iso.
+This must also be done to set the "Category" for a new entry.
+-  The scroll bar in Symbol Manager does not automatically account for shorter lists, requiring the user to scroll to the top of the list before the scroll bar can adjust.
+-  Certain processes in Unit Manager lead to the duplication of units in the Favorites list, wherein only one can be removed in the application.
+This may be fixed manually by editing database_favorites.
+-  Fractional units do not always behave as intended.
+-  The "#e#" convention in Unit Manager does not always behave well with division.